cjohnso55/XMLFactory/XMLFactory/README.md

 Once the fields are mapped, it should be as simple as updating the two schemas provided to generate the documents the IRS requires, then fixing any issues found in testing.

-I wish no one ther hell of working with government contractors.
-If this helps someone, it would be at list the tiniest bit redeeming.

 Craig